 Breast-feeding: It is not known if this vaccine passes into breast milk.
-If you are a breast-feeding mother, this medication may affect your baby.
+If you are breast-feeding, this medication may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 Immunosuppressant medications (e.g., medications that treat cancer or corticosteroids) may affect how this medication works or may increase the risk of side effects.
 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: